dsmsuite/dsmsuite.github.io/dsm_tools.md

 # Feature overview

-Below the DSMSuite will be compared with some commercial DSM tools:
+Below the DSMSuite will be compared with some commercial DSM tools.

 |	                                          | Lattix | Intelij  | XDepend    | DsmSuite  |
 |:--------------------------------------------|:-------|:---------|:-----------|:----------|